Morteza Motahhari: Early life

 Motahhari was born in Fariman.
-The year of birth is uncertain; with some sources giving 1919 and others giving it as 1920.
+His year of birth is uncertain; some sources give it as 1919 and others as 1920.
 He attended the Hawza of Qom from 1944 to 1952 and then left for Tehran.
-His grandfather was an eminent religious scholar in Sistan province and since he traveled with his family to Khorasan Province, there is little information about his origin as Sistanian.
-His father Shaykh Mohammad Hosseini was also an eminent figure in his village, Fariman, who was respected by the people.
-He was considered as one of the pupils of Akhund Khorasani and besides he was admired by Ayatollah Mara'shi Najafi.
+His grandfather was an eminent religious scholar in the Sistan province and since he traveled with his family to Khorasan Province, there is little information about his origin as Sistanian.
+His father Shaykh Mohammad Hosseini was also an eminent figure in Fariman, respected by the people.
+He was considered a pupil of Akhund Khorasani and admired by Ayatollah Mara'shi Najafi.

 Education

 At the age of 5, Morteza Motahhari went to school without informing his parents.
 By the age of twelve he learned the preliminary Islamic sciences from his father.
 He also went to the seminary of Mashhad and studied for two years there in the school of Abd ul-Khan along with his brother.
 But his studies remained unfinished in Mashhad seminary because of problems faced by his family which obliged him to return to Fariman to help them.

 According to Motahhari's own account, in this period he could study a great number of historical books.
 It was in this period that he was confronted with questions on worldview such as the problem of God.
 He considered Agha Mirza Mahdi Shahid Razavi as an eminent master in rational sciences.
 He decided to go to Qom in 1315 (Solar Hijri calendar).

 He finally took up residence in the school of Feyzieh in Qom.
 He studied the books Kifayah and Makaseb in Shia jurisprudence under the instruction of Ayatollah Sayyed Mohaqeq Yazdi popularly known as Damad.
 He also participated in the lectures of Hojjat Kooh Kamarehei and sought knowledge from Sadr al-Din al-Sadr, Mohammad Taqi Khansari, Golpaygani, Ahmad Khansari and Najafi Marashi.

 When Ayatollah Boroujerdi emigrated to Qom, Motahari could take part in his courses on Principles of Jurisprudence.
 Ayatollah Montazeri was his classmate in this period.

 Later, Motahhari emigrated to Isfahan because of hot climate of Qom.
 There he became familiar with Haj Ali Agha Shirazi who was the teacher of Nahj al-Balagha in 1320 (Solar Hijri calendar) whom Motahhari always described with honor.